peterbaudains/practical-guide-to-data-science-projects/README.md

 This is the highest tier within the CDRC Data Service and may contain data that risks disclosing individuals or which is considered to be highly commercially sensitive.

-At the University of Leeds, controlled/secure datasets can only be access via the Leeds Analytic Secure Environment for Research (LASER), a secure research environment.
+At the University of Leeds, controlled/secure datasets can only be accessed via the Leeds Analytic Secure Environment for Research (LASER), a secure research environment.

 The data license may also stipulate that access to the data can only be granted via a physical safe room, providing further assurance against the risk of any data breach.